The Top 3 Mistakes When Using Air-Dry Clay

 • Use A Surface With Wax-Lining:

 It is strongly recommended that you need to line the surface with the help of wax paper, vinyl placemats, or silicone.
-Further, it helps minimize the stress level you put on the air-dry clay as it won’t be needed to be yanked off the work table.
+Further, it helps minimize the stress level you put on the air-dry clay as it won’t need to be yanked off the work table.

 • Knead It Well:

-Firm and proper kneading loosen the clay platelets & help with proper assimilation.
+Firm and proper kneading loosens the clay platelets & helps with proper assimilation.
 Air-dry clay that isn’t kneaded well could be very tight and might not be easy to work with.

 • Don’t Roll the Clay Too Thin: